How to Enjoy More Freedom and Less Stress with Simple Living

 For me, it would be studying for my bachelor’s, for example.
 I hate doing it!
 Don’t get me wrong, I love a lot of the modules, and most of them are really interesting, but every semester, I’m forced to study for certain modules that make it difficult for me to study (business mathematics, currently).

-What I’m talking about here are tasks that really bring no value to you and that drain you mentally!
 Most of the time, these contain tasks that you can outsource to someone else, so don’t hesitate!
 Your time is just as valuable as everyone else’s!

 Mindful Consumption